thoughtbot/ruby-science/book/code_smells/uncommunicative_name.md

 * Difficulty understanding a method or class.
 * Methods or classes with similar names but dissimilar functionality.
-* Redundant names, such as names which include the type of object to which they refer.
+* Redundant names, such as names that include the type of object to which they refer.

 ### Example